-We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by Working Together to Safeguard Children 2018 and Keeping Children Safe in Education (KCSIE) 2023.
+We aim to work in partnership and have an important role in the inter-agency safeguarding arrangements as set out by the most recent version of Working Together to Safeguard Children and the most recent version of Keeping Children Safe in Education (KCSIE)..
 KCSIE applies to all school, colleges and providers who educate children up to the age of 18.
 Everyone working in, or for our school, shares an objective to help keep children safe by contributing to: